-This recipe also uses no eggs, so there is no risk of ending up with eggy tasting rice.
-You can also try substituting the milk out with something that may be better suited for your needs such as soy or almond milk.
+This recipe also uses no eggs, so there is no risk of ending up with eggy-tasting rice.
+You can also try substituting the milk with something that may be better suited for your needs, such as soy or almond milk.

-I left raisins out of this recipe, but if you would like to add them, then they will work just fine.
-I recommend adding about ½ cup to the standard recipe.
+I left raisins out of this recipe, but they will work just fine if you would like to add them.
+I recommend adding about half a cup to the standard recipe.

-If you want to see how this recipe is done visually, then just check out the video below.
-It goes through all the steps to making this delicious rice pudding.
-If you do like the video, then please be sure to subscribe, so you’re kept up to date with all my latest videos.
+If you want to see how to make this rice pudding in the slow cooker, just check out the video below.
+It goes through all the steps to making this delicious pudding.
+If you like the video, please be sure to subscribe to keep up to date with all my latest videos.

 Slow Cooker Rice Pudding Recipe

 - 1 tsp vanilla extract

 - Firstly, rinse the rice under cold water.

 - In the slow cooker, add all the ingredients and mix until sugar is dissolved.

 - Cook on high for 2 & ½ to 3 hours or until the rice is cooked and the liquid is creamy.